NMRbox/argparser_adapter/README.rst

 argparser_adapter
 =================

-This calls provides automatic adding of arguments to an argparser.ArgumentParser based on a simple method naming convention.
+This package provides automatic adding of arguments to an argparser.
+ArgumentParser based on a simple method naming convention.

 Basic Usage
 -----------

+Write your class with methods you wish called from a command line starting with a given prefix.
-Derive your class from **ArgparserAdapter**.
-Methods starting with a prefix will be added to an argparser via the *register* call as -- arguments.
+Create an **ArgparserAdapter**, passing your object as a constructor.
+Methods starting with a the specified prefix, *do_* by default, will be added to an argparser via the *register* call as -- arguments.
 After parsing, *call_specified_methods* will call methods specified on command.
 ArgparseAdapter will attempt to convert command line strings to appropriate types if Python `type hints`_ are provided.